tzm529/sockjs-go/README.md

 sockjs-go
 =========

-WORK IN PROGRESS

-sockjs is a package for Go that implements a sockjs server.
+Sockjs-go implements server side counterpart for the [SockJS](http://sockjs.org)-client browser library.

+Status: **EXPERIMENTAL**, use with caution.
+Passes 68 of 72 tests.

 ## Installation

     go get github.com/fzzy/sockjs-go/sockjs

-## Getting started

-TODO

-## API reference
+## Documentation and examples

-API reference is available in http://gopkgdoc.appspot.com/pkg/github.com/fzzy/sockjs-go/sockjs.
+Documentation is available at http://gopkgdoc.appspot.com/pkg/github.com/fzzy/sockjs-go/sockjs.

-Alternatively, run godoc for API reference:
+Alternatively, run godoc:

 	godoc -http=:8080

 and point your browser to http://localhost:8080/pkg/github.com/fzzy/sockjs-go/sockjs.

+Also, look into the `examples` folder for examples.

 ## HACKING